vesuxyz/docs/blog/2024-11-18-4-months-review/index.md

 ## Conclusion

-Vesu celebrates its 4-months anniversery this month.
-In this blog post we have reviewed the performance of Vesu markets over the past months.
-We find that both lending and borrow activity has consistently grown with the average utilization sitting at about 24% throughout November.
+Vesu proudly reflects on four months of steady growth and progress.
+In this blog post, we reviewed the performance of Vesu markets over the past months.
+Both lending and borrowing activity have consistently grown, with the average utilization reaching around 24% in November.

 Both lending and borrowing activity varies greatly between the different markets with _USDC_, _ETH_ and _wstETH_ being the most demanded borrow assets in terms of the outstanding debt.
 Utilization on certain markets has reached over 90% over sustained time periods.
 This has resulted in frequent adjustments of the interest rate curve through Vesu's autonomous _Curve Controller_.